rapid7/metasploit-framework/Writing-External-Python-Modules.md

 from metasploit import module
 ```

-The location of the [metasplolit library](https://github.com/rapid7/metasploit-framework/tree/master/lib/msf/core/modules/external/python) is added to the `PYTHONPATH` environment variable before the Python module is executed.
+The location of the [metasplolit library](https://github.com/rapid7/metasploit-framework/tree/master/lib/msf/core/modules/external/python) is automatically added to the `PYTHONPATH` environment variable before the Python module is executed.

 ## Describe Yourself